JCMexplains/writing-for-success-2023/textbook.md

 you have to work in.
 If you have a chance to rehearse in that environment, do so.

-### Engaging Your Audience: Planning a Question-and-Answer Session
+### Engaging Your Audience: Planning A Question-and-answer Session

 Rehearsing your presentation will help you feel confident and in control.
 The most effective presenters do not simply rehearse the